flmmartins/myusersetup/README.md

 * On trackpad enable all options
 * Configure Touch ID
 * Configure Touch ID for iTerm2 by Prefs -> Advanced -> Allow sessions to survive logging out and back in
-* Configure touch Bar to lock and dnd

 defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false         # For VS Code defaults write com.microsoft.VSCodeInsiders ApplePressAndHoldEnabled -bool false # For VS Code Insider